Last git commit

 doc/.
 Begin with

 Collapse OS can run on any POSIX platform and builds easily.

 cvm: A C implementation of Collapse OS, allowing it to run natively on any POSIX platform.

-recipes: collection of recipes that assemble Collapse OS on a specific machine.
+arch: collection of makefiles that assemble Collapse OS on different machines.

 tools: Tools for working with Collapse OS from "modern" environments.
 For example, tools for facilitating data upload to a Collapse OS machine through a serial port.

 emul: Tools for running Collapse OS in an emulated environment.